Electronic Noses

 • Quantitative and qualitative determination of the potential impact of different sources.

-• To plant operatorswho want to monitor their olfactory impact;
+• to plant operatorswho want to monitor their olfactory impact;

 LOD: Laboratorio Olfattometria Dinamica